CassieSloan/WHITE-MAGNUM-README/final_assmt_readme.md

 ####**Part B**

 Contains tasks related to the programming of the project.

+Part B contains a checklist of tasks related to the rubric requirements for the project, to ensure we don't stray from the brief.

 This section details client-provided parameters for what should be on each page and the style guidelines.